nikbearbrown/INFO_7390_Art_and_Science_of_Data/Assignments/Individual_Nilay_HighDimensionalData/QuizQuestions.md

 **Explanation:** The chapter demonstrates a clear tradeoff: PCA processed 5,000 MNIST images in ~1 second but achieved a poor silhouette score (-0.051) due to its linear nature. t-SNE took ~120 seconds but captured non-linear structure (0.125 score, 2.5× better).
 Neural embeddings like FinBERT achieve the best quality (0.398 score) but require significant compute—though GPU acceleration can make them competitive with t-SNE.
 Option A is too absolute (PCA can be sufficient for linear data), option C ignores the documented tradeoffs, and option D dismisses quality concerns inappropriately.

+### Question 16: Trade-offs and Failure Cases
+When would PCA perform WORSE than random projection for dimensionality reduction?

+A) When data has high variance along orthogonal directions
+B) When data lies on a non-linear manifold with low intrinsic variance
+C) When the dataset has more samples than features
+D) When computational speed is the primary concern

+**Answer: B**

+**Explanation:** PCA maximizes variance preservation, but if data lies on a curved manifold (like a Swiss roll) with low overall variance, PCA will still apply linear projection and miss the manifold structure.
+In such cases, random projection might accidentally preserve local structure better than PCA's variance-based approach.
+Options A and C favor PCA, and option D is about speed (where PCA is already fast).

+---

+### Question 17: Hyperparameter Sensitivity
+In the MNIST t-SNE visualization, the perplexity parameter was set to 30.
+What would happen if perplexity were increased to 200?

+A) Clusters would become tighter and more separated
+B) The algorithm would fail to converge
+C) Local structure would be lost, revealing more global relationships
+D) Computation time would decrease significantly

+**Answer: C**

+**Explanation:** Perplexity controls the effective number of neighbors considered.
+Higher perplexity (200) means each point considers more neighbors, emphasizing global structure over local clusters.
+This would make the visualization look more like PCA (global variance preservation) and less like the tight clusters seen with perplexity=30.
+Option A is incorrect (opposite effect), B is unlikely (just converges to different solution), and D is wrong (higher perplexity increases computation).

+---

+### Question 18: Production Deployment
+You need to deploy a sentiment analysis system that processes 10,000 financial news articles per minute.
+Which embedding approach is most suitable?

+A) FinBERT on GPU with batch processing
+B) FinBERT on CPU with sequential processing
+C) Pre-computed FinBERT embeddings with cached lookup table
+D) TF-IDF with aggressive vocabulary pruning

+**Answer: C**

+**Explanation:** 10,000 articles/minute = 167 articles/second, requiring sub-millisecond inference.
+Pre-computing FinBERT embeddings for known articles and using a lookup table provides both semantic quality and speed.
+Option A (GPU FinBERT) is too slow (~2-5 sec/batch), option B is even slower, and option D sacrifices too much semantic understanding.
+For truly novel articles, a hybrid system (TF-IDF for routing + cached FinBERT for known patterns) would be optimal.
 ---

 **End of Quiz Questions**